crismali/fantaskspec/README.md

   end
 end
 ```
 Here `subject` and `task` are both our Rake task called `some_task`.
-RSpec Rake gives
+Fantaskspec gives
 us a handy `depend_on` matcher so we can ensure are dependencies are correct.

 Here we're assuming we've called `config.infer_rake_task_specs_from_file_location!` in our
 `RSpec.configure` block so we don't need to specify `type: :rake` in any of our example groups
 as long as the test is located at `spec/tasks` or `spec/lib/tasks`.

-We also have access to `task_name`, which is just the RSpec Rake's best guess at the name of the task
+We also have access to `task_name`, which is just the Fantaskspec's best guess at the name of the task
 we're specifying is, based on the description string we pass to `describe` or `context`.

 Rake testing gotchas